-Massachusetts Bay Colony was a British settlement on the East Coast of North America in the 17th century.
-It was located in what is now modern-day central New England.
+Massachusetts Bay Colony was a British settlement in what is now the state of Massachusetts in the 17th century.

 The following are some facts about the Massachusetts Bay Colony: